(updated June 2020)

 - are led and empowered by God’s Spirit (Romans 8:14).

-The Bible only uses the label “Christian” three times while it refers to the kind of people described above more than 50 times as “believers.”
+The Bible refers to the kind of people described above as “believers” more than 50 times.
+It only uses the label “Christian” three times.

 Distinguishing Spirit-led Believers from other Christians

-If we could see—as God does—the quiet but rapid multiplication of believers around the world, what would we see?
+If we could see the quiet but rapid multiplication of believers around the world as God does, what would we see?

-Researchers seeking to count Christians must work from the reports of governments and denominations with a wide variety of agendas.
+Researchers seeking to count Christians work from government and denominational reports published with a wide variety of agendas.
 Counting self-identified Christians (including Mormons and Jehovah’s Witnesses) is hard enough.
 Can we come to a reasonable estimate of how many believers there are, and how fast they are growing?

 So I’ll go out on this limb.